Your Custom Text Here

 Short Plays

-Ensky'd and Sainted, a modern riff on Measure for Measure, with Isabella in the space programme.
+Ensky'd and Sainted, a modern riff on Measure for Measure, featuring Isabella as an astronaut in the space programme.
 Directed by Marisa Smith as part of Judith Fair [2F] (Vancouver, 2015)

 Collaborations